Declutter/Organise

 Sentimental Decluttering, Let It Go

-Let’s face it, the most difficult element of ridding your home of clutter is sentimental decluttering.
-We’re told so often to get rid of unused items to make way for the useful, but you might have tried this and hit an emotional wall.
-If so, I want you to take a deep breath and open your mind and your heart to the possibilities of another approach.
+Sentimental decluttering is the most difficult part of freeing space in your home.
+We’re told to rid ourselves of unused items to make way for the useful but what about when you hit an emotional wall?
+Take a deep breath, and open your mind and heart to the possibility of a new approach.

-I’m not for one moment going to suggest a hardcore approach in which you throw away all of your treasured memories with abandon.
-I’ll start by telling you that I too have a collection of old medals from childhood, a bundle of my baby’s precious ‘firsts’, and of course a library of photographs from before the world went digital.
-(Argh I feel so old, I’m just like my parents reminiscing about black & white TVs, and 8-track tapes).
+This is not a hardcore strategy where you discard all memorabilia with abandon.
+I’ll start by saying, that I too have old medals from childhood, a bundle of my kids’ drawings, and photographs from before the world went digital.

 Identifying Emotional Anchors

-Once I’d distinguished the negative emotion, I thought about whether this feeling came up each time I saw the book.
+After identifying the emotion, I contemplated if it arose each time I saw the book.
 It did.
-I asked myself if I wanted to keep feeling this regret every time I came across the book.
+I asked if I wanted to feel regret each time I encountered the book.
 I did not.
-Finally I let it go, and it was a little like forgiving myself for abandoning the dream – or at least, allowing myself to move forward with one less emotional anchor.
+Finally, I let it go and it felt like forgiving myself for abandoning the dream.

-A solid way to begin is to gather together all bits and pieces that bring about ‘complicated’ feelings.
-I use the word complicated here because the word ‘sentimental’ often evokes an unnecessary sense of duty.
-If we take a moment to analyse this, keeping possession of emotionally sticky items is usually a self-inflicted responsibility.
+Begin by gathering all bits and pieces that evoke “complicated” feelings.
+I use the word complicated because “sentimental” evokes an unnecessary sense of duty.
+If we analyse this sense of duty, holding possession of emotionally sticky items is a self-inflicted responsibility.

 Identify the Emotion

-For the remainder of your ‘complicated’ items, I highly recommend you pick up just one at a time and pay true attention to the emotion/gut feeling it provokes.
+For the remainder of “complicated” items, pick up one thing and pay quiet attention to the emotion/gut feeling it provokes.
 Be true to yourself about the emotion it does bring…

 Ask: Does this object bring me feelings of happiness or comfort?